 Nowadays, more and more electronic devices require a connection to the internet.
 Therefore it is very important to have everything connected properly at home.
 There are a few things that you should consider when connecting a network.

-The time that only the computer was connected to a network is far behind us.
+The days of the computer being the only device connected to a network is far behind us.
 Nowadays there is more and more equipment that needs to be connected to the internet or home network.
 For example a smart TV, printers, media players, NAS or Raspberry pi.
 These devices can usually be connected with a WiFi connection, but a wired connection is often more stable and faster.

 The big difference between Cat6 and Cat7 is the speed and frequency.
 As you may have already seen, a Cat7 cable has a max. speed of 10.000 Mbit/s and a Cat6 cable has a max. of 1.000 Mbit/s.
 Also, the Cat7 has a higher frequency than the Cat6.
 The frequency indicates how often the signal can pass through the cable.
 At a frequency of 1,000 MHz, 10,000 Mbit / s can therefore be transferred 10,000 times per second 10,000 Mbit / s.
 A Cat7 cable will therefore be able to transfer data faster than a Cat6 cable.